SimonMaracine/checkers-engine/engine/protocol.md

 If a received command is invalid in any way, it should be ignored completely and the receiver should respond with the message "ERRORCOMMAND".

+Positions and moves are encoded as FEN strings using the Portable Draughts Notation format.

 ## GUI -> Engine

 ### INIT